 Sec.
-24-4632.
+24-462.
 Outdoor operations and storage.

-Any research or technology operation or storage conducted in whole or in part out-of-doors shall meet the requirements of section 24-4198.
+Any research or technology operation or storage conducted in whole or in part out-of-doors shall meet the requirements of section 24-98.

 Sec.
-24-4643.
+24-463.
 Documents required for submission.

-(a) Required documents.
-The applicant shall submit the following documents documents in accordance with section 24-23 to the planning director for submission to the planning commission: prior to any rezoning or special use permit application consideration by the planning commission.
+The applicant shall submit documents in accordance with section 24-23 to the planning director: prior to any rezoning or special use permit application consideration by the planning commission.